Joshua-omolewa/joshua-omolewa/README.md

 <br />

-## I'm an structural engineer in training and an aspiring data engineer
+## I'm a structural engineer in training and an aspiring data engineer

 - 🔭 I am upskilling myself in data engineering and data analysis
 - 🌱 I’m currently learning everything data 🤣